Police: 8 killed in Texas mall shooting, gunman also dead

 As he left the store, Romero said, the mall appeared empty, and all the shops had their security gates down.
 That is when he started seeing broken glass and people who had been shot on the floor.

-Video shared on social media showed people running through a parking lot while gunfire could be heard.
+Video shared on social media showed people running through a parking lot amid the sound of gunshots.

 More than 30 police cruisers with lights flashing were blocking an entrance to the mall, with multiple ambulances on the scene.

-A live aerial broadcast from the news station showed armored trucks and other law enforcement vehicles stationed outside the sprawling outdoor mall.
+A live aerial broadcast from a news station showed armored trucks and other law enforcement vehicles outside the mall.

 The Dallas office of the U.S. Bureau of Alcohol, Tobacco, Firearms and Explosives also responded.

-Associated Press writers Adam Kealoha Causey in Dallas and Rebecca Boone in Boise, Idaho, contributed to this report.
+Associated Press writers Gene Johnson in Seattle and Adam Kealoha Causey in Dallas contributed to this report.

 Credit: AP